AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

   yScale.maximum(100);
 ```

-Note, if you will set maximum value lesser than chart elements values, or minimum greater than them - these elements will be cut, and you will see only a part of them or will not see them at all.
+Note, if you will set maximum value lesser than chart elements values, or minimum greater than them - these elements will be cropped, and you will see only a part of them or will not see them at all.

 {sample}AGST\_Scales\_06{sample}